Domestic Content Bonus Credit

 Labor costs at the project site do not count.
 The aim of the manufactured products fraction is to identify how much of the equipment was made in US factories.

 Project developers and domestic manufacturers who are unhappy with the complexity will have a chance to persuade the Treasury to change how the calculations work.

 Notice 2023-38 explains what the Treasury plans currently to say in proposed regulations late this year or early next year.

-Developers who start construction of projects for tax purposes by mid-August 2023 will have the option to apply the calculations in Notice 2023-38 or to use whatever approach is adopted in the proposed regulations.
+Developers who start construction of projects for tax purposes before 90 days after proposed regulations are issued will have the option to apply the calculations in Notice 2023-38 or to use whatever approach is adopted in the proposed regulations.
 The proposed regulations are expected to apply retroactively to projects placed in service in tax years ending after May 12, 2023.
 Thus, companies that have calendar tax years would be able to use the approach in the proposed regulations for projects placed in service on or after January 1, 2023.